Skip to Content

 Get all the connections of a handle belonging to a specific node.
 The type parameter be either 'source' or 'target'.

-Get all the connections to a specific node.
-Can be filtered by handle type or id.
+Gets all connections to a node.
+Can be filtered by handle type and id.

 Intersections